alphagov/verify-lms-poc/readme.txt

 # This gets you into MYSQL (maria) you must also provide the password
 mysql -uroot -pmypass

+# As a single command outside the container
+docker exec -it mariadbtest mysql -uroot -pmypass

 # Create the LMS database
 CREATE SCHEMA `LMS` ;